 - The Physician Assistant National Certifying Exam (PANCE) must be completed and passed 75 days prior to the expected start date.

-We recommend sending your documents via a tracking and confirmation process.
+We recommend sending your documents via a tracking and confirmation process with signature required.
 Please make sure you include the complete address as written below.

 - Master's degree from an accredited physician assistant program